Belite Bio (NASDAQ:BLTE) Insider Nathan Mata Sells 1,000 Shares

-Belite Bio, Inc. Sponsored ADR (NASDAQ:BLTE - Get Free Report) insider Nathan Mata sold 1,000 shares of the firm's stock in a transaction dated Wednesday, April 15th.
-The shares were sold at an average price of $168.30, for a total value of $168,300.00.
-Following the completion of the transaction, the insider owned 15,666 shares of the company's stock, valued at $2,636,587.80.
-The trade was a 6.00% decrease in their position.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Belite Bio, Inc. Sponsored ADR (NASDAQ:BLTE - Get Free Report) insider Nathan Mata sold 1,000 shares of the firm's stock in a transaction dated Monday, April 20th.
+The stock was sold at an average price of $163.59, for a total transaction of $163,590.00.
+Following the transaction, the insider directly owned 12,666 shares of the company's stock, valued at $2,072,030.94.
+The trade was a 7.32% decrease in their ownership of the stock.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.

 Belite Bio Stock Performance

-Belite Bio (NASDAQ:BLTE - Get Free Report) last issued its earnings results on Monday, March 2nd.
-The company reported ($0.38) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.56) by $0.18.
-As a group, equities analysts forecast that Belite Bio, Inc. Sponsored ADR will post -1.17 earnings per share for the current year.
+Belite Bio (NASDAQ:BLTE - Get Free Report) last released its quarterly earnings data on Monday, March 2nd.
+The company reported ($0.38) EPS for the quarter, topping analysts' consensus estimates of ($0.56) by $0.18.
+On average, research analysts anticipate that Belite Bio, Inc. Sponsored ADR will post -2.2 earnings per share for the current year.

 Hedge Funds Weigh In On Belite Bio

-Several institutional investors and hedge funds have recently modified their holdings of BLTE.
-EverSource Wealth Advisors LLC bought a new position in Belite Bio during the second quarter worth about $147,000.
-Marshall Wace LLP bought a new position in Belite Bio during the second quarter worth about $547,000.
-BNP Paribas Financial Markets bought a new position in shares of Belite Bio during the second quarter worth approximately $190,000.
-GAMMA Investing LLC increased its holdings in shares of Belite Bio by 11.1% during the third quarter.
-GAMMA Investing LLC now owns 1,758 shares of the company's stock worth $130,000 after purchasing an additional 176 shares during the period.
-Finally, High Net Worth Advisory Group LLC bought a new position in shares of Belite Bio during the third quarter worth approximately $259,000.
-0.53% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors have recently added to or reduced their stakes in BLTE.
+EverSource Wealth Advisors LLC bought a new position in Belite Bio during the 2nd quarter valued at about $147,000.
+Marshall Wace LLP bought a new position in Belite Bio during the 2nd quarter valued at about $547,000.
+BNP Paribas Financial Markets bought a new position in Belite Bio during the 2nd quarter valued at about $190,000.
+GAMMA Investing LLC lifted its holdings in Belite Bio by 11.1% during the 3rd quarter.
+GAMMA Investing LLC now owns 1,758 shares of the company's stock valued at $130,000 after purchasing an additional 176 shares during the last quarter.
+Finally, High Net Worth Advisory Group LLC bought a new position in Belite Bio during the 3rd quarter valued at about $259,000.
+0.53% of the stock is owned by institutional investors.

-Several equities research analysts recently issued reports on the stock.
-Needham & Company LLC set a $217.00 target price on shares of Belite Bio in a research note on Tuesday, March 3rd.
-Bank of America assumed coverage on shares of Belite Bio in a research note on Monday, January 26th.
-They issued a "buy" rating and a $195.00 target price for the company.
-Wall Street Zen upgraded shares of Belite Bio from a "sell" rating to a "hold" rating in a research note on Saturday, April 4th.
-Mizuho set a $223.00 target price on shares of Belite Bio in a research note on Thursday, February 19th.
-Finally, Morgan Stanley raised their target price on shares of Belite Bio from $191.00 to $201.00 and gave the company an "overweight" rating in a research note on Tuesday, March 3rd.
-Six investment analysts have rated the stock with a Buy rating, one has given a Hold rating and one has issued a Sell rating to the company's stock.
-According to data from MarketBeat.com, the stock has a consensus rating of "Moderate Buy" and an average target price of $202.33.
+A number of equities analysts have recently commented on the stock.
+Weiss Ratings reaffirmed a "sell (d-)" rating on shares of Belite Bio in a report on Tuesday, April 7th.
+Bank of America assumed coverage on shares of Belite Bio in a report on Monday, January 26th.
+They set a "buy" rating and a $195.00 price objective for the company.
+Cantor Fitzgerald raised their price objective on shares of Belite Bio from $200.00 to $266.00 and gave the stock an "overweight" rating in a report on Tuesday, March 3rd.
+Benchmark reaffirmed a "buy" rating on shares of Belite Bio in a report on Tuesday, March 3rd.
+Finally, Wall Street Zen raised shares of Belite Bio from a "sell" rating to a "hold" rating in a report on Saturday, April 4th.
+Six investment analysts have rated the stock with a Buy rating, one has issued a Hold rating and one has given a Sell rating to the company.
+According to MarketBeat.com, the company presently has a consensus rating of "Moderate Buy" and a consensus target price of $202.33.

 About Belite Bio